Trump Fires FBI Director James Comey

 Re: (Score:2)

+No one is that loyal.
+It's almost certain that Nixon would have been removed from office if he'd clung on to power long enough for the impeachment proceedings.
+While the Democrats controlled Congress at the time, the necessary two-thirds vote in the Senate would still have required sufficient Republicans to cooperate, and it was largely the understanding that Republican Senators were not going to save Nixon's hide that drove him out.

+He would certainly be a more conventional President, that much is certain.

-Thank the Universe (I don't believe in a god) (Score:1)
+Thank the Universe (I don't believe in a god) (Score:2, Troll)

+Republicans have spent a billion tax payer dollars trying to find one thing Hillary is guilty of other than being a power hungry bitch.

+No one.
+Not even Donald Trump can stay free under that kind of scrutiny unless they are not guilty of legal wrong doing.
+No one can hide with that many private and public investigations going againist them.

 Meet the new boss...
 (Score:1)